Overview

 Test with the Customizer Playground

-Back in your app's dashboard, open the Customizer Playground.
+Inside your app, scroll to the Customizer Playground section.
 This launches the full avatar customizer in your browser so you can verify the experience before integrating it into Unity.

 The playground uses your app's settings and works automatically from your console session.